OpenCyphal/yakut/README.md

 of the matrix,
 and further to the right you can see that several other nodes consume data from these subjects (specifically they are our motor controllers and the monitor itself).
-Then there is a staggered diagonal structure showing each of the motor controllers publishing telemetry on its own set of subjects.
+Then there is the staggered diagonal structure showing each of the motor controllers publishing telemetry on its own set of subjects.
 The one that is currently running the motor publishes at 100 Hz, others (that are idle) are limited to 1 Hz.